devicetree-org/lopper/README-architecture.md

 reading, but is not used by lopper to order operations.
 The order lops appear in the file is the order they are applied.

+lops are identified through the compatible string:

+    compatible = "system-device-tree-v1,lop,<lop type>

+The valid lop types are desribed below.
+Note that the lop type can have an optional "-v<version>" appended (i.e. -v1) and will be accepted.
+The version specification is optional at the moment, since only -v1 operations exist.

+A lop can be specified, and have execution inhibited via the 'nexec;' property in that lop (child lops also need this to be specified).
+This allows for lopper operations to be carried, but only enabled for debug, etc.

 NOTE/TODO: bindings will be written for the lopper operations.

-The following types of lops are currently valid:

 # module load: load a lopper assist module